 Even if you keep the same health insurance plan, your benefits may change in 2021.
-The good news is, during your health insurance open enrollment period, you can review your coverage and make changes, or choose a new plan.
-Open Enrollment begins on November 1, 2020, in most states, and it’s never too early to start preparing.
+The good news is, during your health insurance open enrollment period, you can review your coverage and make changes or choose a new plan.
+For most public and private insurance plans, Open Enrollment will take place this November, and it’s never too early to start preparing.
 Understanding health insurance plans require patience and a little bit of time, so the earlier you start considering your options, the better off you’ll be.
-Enrollment typically runs from November 1, 2020, through December 15, 2020.
 Open Enrollment windows vary from company to company.
 Check in with your HR Department to verify your specific window, and be sure not to miss the deadline.

 Getting appropriate coverage is vital for everyone, especially those who require specialty medications.
-When comparing coverage options, make sure you understand what benefits are covered and what your out of pocket costs will be.
-Special enrollment periods are available for those who lose their other health coverage, get married, have a baby, or other qualified life events.
-Other than these significant qualifying life events, once you choose a plan, you will not be able to change it until the next Open Enrollment period.
+When comparing coverage options, make sure you understand what benefits are covered and what your out-of-pocket costs will be.
+To obtain this information, speak with your Human Resources Representative or Insurance Broker.
+Special enrollment periods are available for those who lose their other health coverage, get married, have a baby, or other Qualified Life Events.
+Other than these significant Qualifying Life Events, once you choose a plan, you will not be able to change it until the next Open Enrollment period.

 In most states, health coverage can be applied for at https://www.healthcare.gov/.
 Select states also have their own insurance enrollment platform.